 Delaware law provides that, unless otherwise provided in our Certificate of Incorporation or Bylaws, our entire board of directors are to be elected at each annual meeting of stockholders.
 If adopted, Proposal 5 would amend our Certificate of Incorporation to provide that our board of directors be divided into three classes of directors serving staggered three-year terms.
 As a result, approximately one-third of the board will be elected at each annual meeting of stockholders.
 Initially, six directors will serve between one- to three-year terms.
 The two directors elected to Class I will serve for approximately one year.
-The two directors elected to Class III will serve approximately three years.
+The two directors elected to Class II will serve approximately three years.
 After this transition, our directors will serve for three-year terms, with one class being elected at each annual meeting of stockholders.

 If this Proposal 5 is approved, upon the filing with the Secretary of State of the State of Delaware, the Restated Certificate will authorize our board of directors to assign directors then in office to the classes of directors, and our board of directors will be responsible for assigning new directors to classes upon their appointment or election to the board.
 Consistent with its authority to assign directors to classes of the board of directors, under the Restated Certificate vacancies on the board of directors may only be filled by the affirmative vote of a majority of the directors then in office, although less than a quorum, or by a sole remaining director.
 Any such newly-appointed director will hold office until the next election of the class to which such director has been assigned, subject to the election and qualification of a successor and to such director's earlier death, resignation or removal.
 A similar provision providing that our board of directors may fill vacancies is already included in our Bylaws.
-If this Proposal 5 is approved, the provisions related to filling vacancies.
+If this Proposal 5 is approved, the provisions related to filling vacancies will be reflected in the Restated Certificate, which will also specifically provide that our stockholders may not fill any vacancies.

-If this Proposal 5 is approved, upon the recommendation provided by our Nominations and Governance Committee, our board of directors currently expects that, contingent upon their re-election, Dr. Edward Futcher and Dr. Phillip Barnes will be designated to serve as Class I Directors for an initial one year term, that Dr. Martin Faulkes and Dr. Alan Colman will be designated to serve as Class II Directors for an initial two year term, and that Cameron Reynolds and Guy Innes will be designated to serve as Class III Directors for an initial three-year term.
+If this Proposal 5 is approved, upon the recommendation provided by our Nominations and Governance Committee, our board of directors currently expects that, contingent upon their re-election, Dr. Edward Futcher and Dr. Phillip Barnes will be designated to serve as Class I directors for an initial one-year term, that Dr. Martin Faulkes and Dr. Alan Colman will be designated to serve as Class II directors for an initial two-year term, and that Cameron Reynolds and Guy Innes will be designated to serve as Class III directors for an initial three-year term.